virattt/chat_app/README.md

 # Overview
-This repository contains all of the starter code needed to run an LLM-powered chat app on your local machine.
+This repository contains all of the starter code needed to run an LLM-powered chat app on your local machine:

-The code in this repository uses:
-1. Django for the backend
+1. Django backend
-2. React for the frontend
+2. React TypeScript frontend
-3. LangChain for running the LLM(s)
+3. LangChain Agents and LLMs

 # Run the App
 To run the chat app, you need to: